Guacamayo/meta-gir/README.md

 G-I is not an easy technology to support in a cross-compiling environment, as is attested by the fact that even though g-i has been around for years, Yocto / OE support is still missing.
-There are reasons for this: the technology per se cross-compilation unfriendly by design (i.e., g-i typelib is a raw dump of a C struct), the tools are even more so, particularly the scanner (written in Python, but using a custom python module, executing C compiler, ldd, and the compiled product), and, to add an extra bit of spice, a single repository and build system combining the tools, the consumer library and collection of typelibs.
+There are reasons for this: the technology per se is cross-compilation unfriendly (i.e., g-i typelib is a raw dump of a C struct), the tools are even more so, particularly the scanner (written in Python, but using a custom python module, executing C compiler, ldd, and the compiled product), and, to add an extra bit of spice, a single repository and build system combining the tools, the consumer library and collection of typelibs.

 The approach taken here is to use Qemu to allow running the tools in their target environment, which, in spite of the obvious limitation (Qemu does not support architecture XYZ I hear you say!), is the only viable approach at the moment (other options, such as using IDL, have been discussed over the years, but came to nought).
-Both gir and typelib generation is done on target; in principle the former could be done natively, but that would required building far too many packages in their full native form, which is undesirable.
+Both gir and typelib generation is done under Qemu; in principle the former could be done natively, but that would require building far too many packages in their full native form, which is undesirable.

 In order to work around the 'lump it all together' setup of the upstream